 At KS3 pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.

-The study of Computer Science at KS3 contributes significantly to our fulfilment of the National Curriculum requirements for Design and Technology ensuring that all pupils develop their design, make, evaluative skills and technical knowledge throughout their technology experience.
+The study of Computer Science at KS3 also contributes to our fulfilment of the National Curriculum requirements for Design and Technology ensuring that all pupils develop their design, make, evaluative skills and technical knowledge throughout their technology experience.

 Our KS3 Computer Science curriculum fully meets the requirements of the National Curriculum and is structured as below.